budimanfajarf/web/content/posts/getting-errors-order-taxonomies-when-deploy-hugo-site-to-netlify.md

 # Solutions

 Then whats the solutions?
-If you have the same errors or simillar like I got, you can try 2 options.
+If you have the same errors or similar like I got, you can try 2 options.

 First you can change the code like second code approuch above, so that can runs on Hugo version you running on Netlify.